Associate Professor of Voice

-Maya Hoover holds a Doctor of Music degree in Voice Performance and Literature with a minor in Music Education from Indiana Unversity, a Master of Music degree from Westminster Choir College, a Bachelor of Music degree with a minor in Italian Language and Literature from Binghamton University.
+Maya Hoover holds a Doctor of Music degree in Voice Performance and Literature with a minor in Music Education from Indiana University, a Master of Music degree from Westminster Choir College, and a Bachelor of Music degree with a minor in Italian Language and Literature from Binghamton University.
 She has studied with Mary Burgess, Laura Brooks Rice, Patricia Havranek, and Virginia Zeani.
-Her publications have appeared in Classical Singer, The Mentoring Connection, and the Philosophy of Music Education Review, and her book Guide to the Latin American Art Song Repertoire: An Annotated Catalog of Twentieth-Century Art Songs for Voice and Piano (Indiana University Press.
-For the past five years, she has served as Assistant Professor of Voice at Clayton State University.
-In August 2007, she joined the faculty of the University of Hawai'i at M!noa, where she serves as Associate Professor of Music.
+Her publications have appeared in Classical Singer, The Mentoring Connection, and the Philosophy of Music Education Review, and her book Guide to the Latin American Art Song Repertoire: An Annotated Catalog of Twentieth-Century Art Songs for Voice and Piano (Indiana University Press) was released in March 2010.
+In August 2007, she joined the distinguished faculty of the University of Hawai'i at M!noa, where she serves as Associate Professor of Music.

 For more information on Maya Hoover, visit mayahoover.com